-It's also worth noting that \cref{alg:wos} terminates walks when they are within $\varepsilon$ of the boundary, while \cref{thm:stochastic_sol} requires that the walk exactly reach the boundary.
-It would be impractical to let $\varepsilon = 0$, as each sphere $S(x)$ is potentially tangent to $\partial \Omega$, meaning at each step the walk would terminate with probability zero.
+\Cref{alg:wos} terminates walks when they are within $\varepsilon$ of the boundary, while \Cref{thm:stochastic_sol} requires that the walk exactly reach the boundary.
+It would be impractical to let $\varepsilon = 0$, as at each step the walk would generally terminate with probability zero.
 Instead we let $\varepsilon >0$ to ensure a positive probability of termination at each step.
 This incurs an $O(\varepsilon)$ bias in our estimates, but this can be improved using multi-fidelity methods over choices of $\varepsilon$ \cite{pauli_multilevel_2014}.
-The runtime is also dependent on $\varepsilon$ as small values require longer walks to the boundary.
-The number of steps in a single walk is $O\left(\log \frac{1}{\varepsilon}\right)$ \cite{binder2012rate} and the runtime of \cref{alg:wos} is $O(mn\log \frac{1}{\varepsilon})$.
+The runtime also depends on $\varepsilon$, as small values require longer walks to the boundary.
+The number of steps in a single walk is $O\left(\log \varepsilon^{-1}\right)$ \cite{binder2012rate} and the runtime of \Cref{alg:wos} is $O(mn\log \varepsilon^{-1})$.